Valley National Bancorp (NASDAQ:VLY) Shares Gap Down After Earnings Miss

-Shares of Valley National Bancorp (NASDAQ:VLY – Get Rating) gapped down prior to trading on Thursday following a dissappointing earnings announcement.
+Valley National Bancorp (NASDAQ:VLY – Get Rating) shares gapped down before the market opened on Thursday following a weaker than expected earnings announcement.
 The stock had previously closed at $8.58, but opened at $8.12.
-Valley National Bancorp shares last traded at $8.09, with a volume of 2,808,895 shares changing hands.
+Valley National Bancorp shares last traded at $8.09, with a volume of 2,808,895 shares traded.

 The company reported $0.30 earnings per share for the quarter, missing the consensus estimate of $0.33 by ($0.03).
 Valley National Bancorp had a return on equity of 11.15% and a net margin of 23.22%.
-The company had revenue of $490.30 million for the quarter, compared to analyst estimates of $520.58 million.
-During the same quarter in the prior year, the firm earned $0.28 earnings per share.
-The company’s revenue for the quarter was up 37.4% on a year-over-year basis.
+The business had revenue of $490.30 million for the quarter, compared to analysts’ expectations of $520.58 million.
+During the same quarter last year, the firm earned $0.28 earnings per share.
+The firm’s quarterly revenue was up 37.4% compared to the same quarter last year.

-The business also recently declared a quarterly dividend, which was paid on Monday, April 3rd.
-Stockholders of record on Wednesday, March 15th were issued a dividend of $0.11 per share.
+The company also recently declared a quarterly dividend, which was paid on Monday, April 3rd.
+Shareholders of record on Wednesday, March 15th were paid a dividend of $0.11 per share.
 The ex-dividend date was Tuesday, March 14th.
-This represents a $0.44 annualized dividend and a dividend yield of 4.69%.
-Valley National Bancorp’s dividend payout ratio is presently 38.94%.
+This represents a $0.44 annualized dividend and a yield of 4.69%.
+Valley National Bancorp’s payout ratio is presently 38.94%.

-In other news, Director Marc J. Lenner bought 5,000 shares of the firm’s stock in a transaction that occurred on Tuesday, March 14th.
-The shares were purchased at an average price of $10.93 per share, with a total value of $54,650.00.
-Following the purchase, the director now owns 93,670 shares in the company, valued at $1,023,813.10.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Insiders own 1.71% of the company’s stock.
+In other Valley National Bancorp news, Director Marc J. Lenner purchased 5,000 shares of Valley National Bancorp stock in a transaction that occurred on Tuesday, March 14th.
+The stock was bought at an average price of $10.93 per share, with a total value of $54,650.00.
+Following the acquisition, the director now owns 93,670 shares of the company’s stock, valued at approximately $1,023,813.10.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Company insiders own 1.71% of the company’s stock.

 Valley National Bancorp Company Profile